 But that's not all, Mario Party 3 also has a second main mode with its own six boards.
 Mario Party 3 introduces Duel Mode, an incredibly fun addition to the series that unfortunately wouldn't appear in any other game.
 Duel Mode pits two players against each other on a small board, and the goal is to take out the other player's entire health bar.
 You do this by recruiting enemy partners who can be positioned at the front and back of each player, and can this be used both for offense and defense.
 There's a wide variety of enemies each with their own distinct attack stats and unique abilities, so there's a lot of strategy in terms of who you want to recruit and where you want to position them.
 On top of that, each partner costs a salary per turn, so it's also in your best interest to do well in minigames so you can keep up a steady stream of income and pay as many partners as possible.
 Duel Mode totally could've been a slog that dragged down the game if executed poorly, but it's so much fun and still ranks among one of my favorite sidemodes in a Mario Party game.

 On top of all that, Mario Party 3 is also the first Mario Party game to introduce a Story Mode.
-You have to beat every standard and Duel board to gain seven stamps before defeating the Millenium Star in a final boss fight.
-Mario Party 3 is not my favorite Story Mode in the series.
+You have to beat every standard and Duel board to gain seven stamps before defeating the Millennium Star in a final boss fight.
+While I do really like the concept of a Mario Party game celebrating the turn of the millennium, Mario Party 3 is not my favorite Story Mode in the series.
 Later games have more and better boss fights, Mario Party 5 completely changes up the gameplay to help the Story Mode stand out, and I also have a soft-spot for modes like Mini Game Island and Bowser's Tower that are purely minigame centric, but MP3's attempt is still pretty up there.
 Mario Party 3's Story Mode still has a lot of options and replay value to help it stand out like multiple difficulties, a ranking system, and a reward for beating it with each character, and there are plenty of charming cutscenes in between the board games to spice things up.
 After all, if it wasn't for the Story Mode, we wouldn't get to see Daisy slap Bowser into oblivion.

 Man, all this and I haven't even gotten to the minigames yet.
 I've already mentioned that I think Mario Party 6 has the best lineup of minigames, but Mario Party 3's roster isn't half bad either.
 At 71 minigames, it's the largest out of the N64 games, and all of them are entirely new.
 While most Mario Party games tend to have a fair share of stinkers, I think Mario Party 3 has one of the most consistent minigame lineups in the series.
 With the exception of The Beat Goes On, most of the games are good at worst and fantastic at best.
 Highlights include Ice Rink Risk, Frigid Bridges, Toadstool Titan, Crazy Cogs, Ridiculous Relay, Eatsa Pizza, All Fired Up, Storm Chasers, Eye Sore, and my personal favorite, Snowball Summit.
 Snowball Summit has you roll up snowballs and toss them at your opponents, and there's a ton of strategy since you can also use them as shields.
 Oh, and Mario Party 3 finally introduces proper Duel minigames, and they're some of the best in the game!
 Tick Tock Hop, Fowl Play, Motor Rooter, Popgun Pick-Off, End Of The Line, all fantastic.